kdawson133/ArchInstall/README.md

 # ArchInstall
-Arch Install Guide and Scripts
+Arch Install Guide and Scripts (Multiboot)

 ## 1. Download
 Download and burn the Archlinux ISO to removable media.